w3f/Grants-Program/applications/Data Annotation Platform (DAP).md

 - **PoC**: A working prototype demonstrating task assignment, annotation submission, and reward distribution using Substrate and IPFS.
 - **MVP**: A functional platform with basic annotation tasks (e.g., image labeling) and ZKP-based verification.

-- DAP is currently **not** a data marketplace for buying and selling raw data.
-- DAP does **not** handle tokenomics or governance beyond reward distribution.
-- DAP is **not** a centralized AI training platform; it focuses solely on annotation services.
+DAP is currently not a data marketplace for buying and selling raw data, does not handle tokenomics or governance beyond reward distribution, and is not a centralized AI training platform, focusing solely on annotation services.

 ### Ecosystem Fit
 DAP addresses the growing demand for high-quality, ethically sourced data in AI development.
 It integrates into the Polkadot ecosystem as a decentralized service layer for data annotation, complementing existing parachains and dApps focused on AI, data storage, and privacy.
 By leveraging Polkadot’s interoperability, DAP enables seamless collaboration between AI developers, annotators, and data providers across multiple chains.